Weighing Port Shore Excursions Against Going It Alone

 A Few Ship Sponsored Tours That Are Must

-On the other side of the discussion there are a few examples of ship tours that we thought were well worth the cost and why:
+On the other side of the equation are examples of ship excursions that are well worth the cost:

-The Golden Triangle Iceland – This tour was a bit pricy but so were the local tour companies.
-The reason we selected this tour is because our ship docked in the afternoon and sailed shortly after noon the next day disqualifying local tours.
-We also considered renting a car but again were concerned about the times.
-The tour itself was great.
-We probably traveled over a hundred miles and saw thermal fields, waterfalls(!!) and Icelands rift valley where the earths crust is pulling apart.
+The Golden Triangle Iceland – This tour is a bit pricy but so are the local tour companies.
+Often the reason this tour is better is often ships dock in the afternoon and sail shortly after noon the next day, disqualifying local tours as an option.
+While you can consider renting a car there is the issue of time.
+The tour itself probably travels over a hundred miles and takes you to geo-thermal fields, waterfalls(!!) and Icelands rift valley where the earths crust is pulling apart.
 No shopping stops or misspent time.
 If you are going to Iceland don’t miss the Golden Triangle.

-Ephesus Turkey – The ancient city of Ephesus, located near the Aegean Sea in modern day Turkey, was one of the great cities of the Greeks and later the Romans in Asia Minor and home to the Temple of Artemis, one of the Seven Wonders of the Ancient World.
+Ephesus Turkey – The ancient city of Ephesus, located near the Aegean Sea in modern day Turkey, was one of the great cities of the Greeks and later the Romans in Asia Minor.
+It’s home to the Temple of Artemis, one of the Seven Wonders of the Ancient World.
 Today, the ruins of Ephesus are a major attraction located some distance from the port.
-Again not inexpensive but a great experience (it did include a stop at a rug showroom).
-We might be adventurous but there was no way I was going to rent a car for half a day in Turkey and I still am not aware of any convenient public transportation.
+Again not inexpensive but a great experience (it usually does include a stop at a rug showroom).
+You might be adventurous but think hard before renting a car for half a day in Turkey.

 Bangkok’s port is Laem Chabang and it’s well over an hour drive from the city.
 Attempting to use public buses is a serious challenge, especially on a tight time schedule.
-If this is a first visit to Thailand do not pass up a day or two in Bangkok.
+If this is a first visit to Thailand do not pass up a trip into Bangkok, it is an experience not to be missed.
+If your ship is staying overnight in Laem Chabang one option is to consider booking a two day tour with a major tour company and stay the night in Bangkok.

 Wine & Food Tours

-Wine and food tours are a staple of ship sponsored excursins and often are reasonably priced.
-We take advantage of these at times because they provide a good way to see the city or countryside and sample local fare.
+Wine and food tours are a staple of ship sponsored excursions and often are some of the more reasonably priced tours.
+Taking advantage of these at times provides a good way to see a city or the countryside and sample local fare.

-A Wine & Tapas Tour in Palma – This one wasn’t that expensive and included nice stops at three different tapas bars and free time in an in-town shopping area.
-The drive back to the pier included brief stops at the castle overlook above town and a drive along the coast.
+A Wine & Tapas Tour in Palma – This one usually isn’t very expensive and includes stops at several different tapas bars and free time in town for shopping on your own.
+The drive back to the pier can include brief stops at the castle overlook above town and a nice drive along the coast.
 A good answer to filling an afternoon in Mallorca.
 For more information CLICK HERE.

 Jerusalem – Regardless of where your ship docks, Jerusalem is at least an hours trip away.
 The city is also huge with streets and alleys that present as a never ending maze.
-To really see Jerusalem in a short time, a guide is almost a must.
+To really see Jerusalem in a day or two, a guide is almost a must.
 The convenience and the time you save makes a ships shore excursion worth the cost.

 Ports With Great Public Transportation For Exploring On Your Own